Moving work to the browser

 Better privacy

 Also, apps that run in your browser can get less information about you than their desktop versions.
-Your browser creates an additional layer of protection, making it harder for web apps to create a complete profile about you without permissions.
+Your browser creates an extra layer of protection, making it harder for web apps to create a complete profile about you without permissions.

 Any work–life balance